ChatSecure/SignalProtocol-ObjC/README.md

-# SignalProtocol.swift
+# SignalProtocol-ObjC

 [![Build Status](https://travis-ci.org/ChatSecure/SignalProtocol-ObjC.svg?branch=master)](https://travis-ci.org/ChatSecure/SignalProtocol-ObjC)

-Unofficial Swift wrapper for [libsignal-protocol-c](https://github.com/WhisperSystems/libsignal-protocol-c), built for use in [ChatSecure iOS](https://github.com/chatsecure/chatsecure-ios) to provide [OMEMO](https://conversations.im/omemo/) support.
+Unofficial Objective-C wrapper for [libsignal-protocol-c](https://github.com/WhisperSystems/libsignal-protocol-c), built for use in [ChatSecure iOS](https://github.com/chatsecure/chatsecure-ios) to provide [OMEMO](https://conversations.im/omemo/) support.
 This software is not affiliated with or endorsed by Open Whisper Systems.

 ⚠️ **Under active development, do not use.** ⚠️